Mount Morning: Geography and geomorphology

 Mount Morning is almost entirely covered with snow and ice except where it is ablated by southerly winds.
-Outcrops of volcanic rocks form the north-northeastern Riviera Ridge and northeastern Hurricane Ridge on the northern flank, Mason Spur on the southern flank and on Helms Bluff on the eastern flank.
-Gandalf Ridge is a promontory formed by northward-tilted debris and penetrated by Dikes.
+Outcrops of volcanic rocks form the north-northeastern Riviera Ridge and northeastern Hurricane Ridge on the northern flank, Mason Spur on the southern flank, and on Helms Bluff on the eastern flank.
+Gandalf Ridge is a promontory formed by northward-tilted debris and penetrated by dikes.
 It is located at the foot of Hurricane Ridge, and Pinnacle Valley is located on the Riviera Ridge.
-Dikes, lava domes, lava flows and pyroclastic deposits are found in outcrops.
+Dikes, lava domes, lava flows, and pyroclastic deposits are found in outcrops.
 Mason Spur also contains breccias from pillow lavas, while Gandalf Ridge features a diamictite and a cross-cutting fault.
-Mason Spurr was considered by Martin et al. 2021 to be a separate volcano from Mount Morning.
+Mason Spur was considered by Martin et al. 2021 to be a separate volcano from Mount Morning.

-Owing to the lack of running water, the main edifice (unlike Mason Spur) is uneroded and parasitic vents have a young appearance.
+Owing to the lack of running water, the main edifice (unlike Mason Spur, where traces of marine and water erosion are present) is uneroded and parasitic vents have a young appearance.
 Glacial erosion has eroded some parts of the volcano, leaving volcanic necks in Pinnacle Valley, has etched glacial striations into exposed volcanic rocks and deposited glacial till.
 The Vereyken Glacier descends the northeastern slopes of Mount Morning between Hurricane Ridge and Riviera Ridge.
 Moraines occur on these two ridges and moraines dating to the Wisconsin glaciation have been reported.
 Glaciers descending from Mount Morning feed the Koettlitz Glacier.
 Several lakes are found on the volcano and at its foot, including Lake Morning at the end of the Riviera Ridge and Lake Discovery at the foot of the Hurricane and Gandalf ridges.